axel-springer-kugawana/iwb_serenity/docs/js/inputs/input-select.md

 * inputErrorLabelId:

     A string use refering to the id of the error message (Use by `aria-labbeledby` attribute for accessibility purpose).

+* *disabled*:

+    *default: false*

+    A boolean that define if the element is disabled or not.

+* *readonly*:

+    *default: false*

+    A boolean that define if the element is readonly or not.